FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 ### Redesign Goals and Scope

-With a new identity and Website, IMDb can reaffirm itself as a credible and comprehensive online source, but also as a reliable and competent repository, capable of helping it’s users search for information on movies, tv shows and people (celebrities), and suggesting them relevant content.
+With a new identity and Website, IMDb can reaffirm itself as a credible and comprehensive online source, but also as a reliable and competent repository, capable of helping it’s users search for information on movies, TV shows and people (celebrities), and suggesting them relevant content.

 __Main Goals:__